Jean Marie Ralph Féthière

 Jean Marie Ralph Féthière is a Haitian politician.
-He is a Senator from the north and a member of the ruling PHTK party.
+He is a Senator from the north and a member of the PHTK party.

 On September 23, 2019, while trying to leave Parliament amid a crowd as the government was voting to confirm a new prime minister, Féthière drew a handgun and fired toward the crowd.
 Dieu-Nalio Chery, a photographer for the Associated Press, suffered injuries to his face from bullet fragments, while a security guard named Leon Leblanc was also injured.